TejasweeGaur/SkyViewEU/README.md

 - **Animated Text Header:** The project name in the header section features an animated text effect, adding a visually appealing touch to the overall user interface.

+## Solution

+The goal of SkyViewEu is to create a user-friendly and visually appealing weather forecast application that allows users to quickly access weather information for European cities and countries.
+By integrating city data from a CSV file, utilizing the 7Timer API, and employing interactive elements, the app offers an efficient way to stay informed about weather conditions.

+## Approach

+1. **Data Collection:**

+   - The project begins by fetching city and country data from a CSV file (`city_countries.csv`).
+This data is used to populate the custom drop-down menu for city and country selection.

+2. **User Interaction:**

+   - Users can either select a city and country from the drop-down list or use the search functionality to find specific cities quickly.

+3. **Latitude and Longitude Logging:**

+   - When users select a city and country, the corresponding latitude and longitude information are captured for further use.

+4. **7Timer API Integration:**

+   - The collected latitude and longitude parameters are sent to the 7Timer API, which returns comprehensive weather forecasts for the next 7 days, including today.
+The API response includes essential weather details.

+5. **User Experience Enhancement:**

+   - The app allows users to switch between Celsius and Fahrenheit temperature units to cater to their preferences.
+   - Animated weather icons visually represent different weather types, enhancing the understanding of forecasts.

+6. **Data Presentation:**

+   - The weather data for each day is presented in an organized grid format.
+Interactive hover effects provide additional information when users interact with forecast entries.

+7. **Visual Appeal:**
+   - An animated text header adds an attractive touch to the project's interface, making it more engaging for users.

 ## Usage

 1. Open the web application.